mlo-12th-st/dro-vs-fairness/README.md

 ## Code

 ### Prerequisites
-The following python packages are used in the code: NumPy, Pandas, Matplotlib, PyTorch, Torchvision
+The following python packages are used in the code: NumPy, Pandas, Matplotlib, PyTorch, Torchvision, Pillow (PIL)

 ### Sample commands